colyseus/docs/docs/state/schema.md

 When using arrays, it's important to use the `ArraySchema` type.
 Do not use plain arrays.

 `ArraySchema` is recommended for describing the world map, or any collection in your game.
+They have all the methods available in an [`Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), but it's synchronizable.

 ```typescript fct_label="TypeScript"
 import { Schema, ArraySchema, type } from "@colyseus/schema";